aemxn/android-multipart-upload-demo/readme.md

     - take photo from camera or gallery

 2. AnotherActivity
-    - Nothing, just a reference
+    - Getting real path of an image instead of a URI

 3. SelectImageActivity
     - Demonstrate on using Helper method